johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 The `actorTransport` and `actorAddress` are immutable, and MUST NOT change during the lifetime of the specific actor instance.
 Equality as well as messaging internals rely on this guarantee.

-A `distributed actor` as well as extensions on it are the only places where `distributed func` declarations are allowed.
+A `distributed actor` and extensions on it are the only places where `distributed func` declarations are allowed.
 This is because in order to implement a distributed function, a transport and identity (actor address) are necessary.

 It is not possible to declare free `distributed` functions since it would be unclear what this would mean.

 It is possible for a distributed actor to have non-distributed functions as well.
-They are callable only from two contexts: the actor itself (by `self.nonDistributedFunction()`), and from within an `maybeRemoteActor.whenLocalActor { $0.nonDistributedFunction() }` which will be discussed in ["Known to be local" distributed actors](#known-to-be-local-distributed-actors) although the need for this should be relatively rare.
+They are callable only from two contexts: the actor itself (by `self.nonDistributedFunction()`), and from within an `maybeRemoteActor.whenLocalActor { $0.nonDistributedFunction() }` which will be discussed in ["Known to be local" distributed actors](#known-to-be-local-distributed-actors), although the need for this should be relatively rare.

 It is not allowed to define global actors which are distributed actors.
 If enough use-cases for this exist, we may losen up this restriction, however generally this is not seen as a strong use-case, and it is possible to add this capability in a source and binary compatible way in the future if necessary.

 ### Location Transparency

-When an actor is declared using the distributed keyword, like so `distributed actor Greeter {}` it is referred to as a "distributed actor".
+When an actor is declared using the distributed keyword (`distributed actor Greeter {}`), it is referred to as a "distributed actor".
 At runtime references to distributed actors can be either "local" or "remote":

 - **local** `distributed actor` references: are semantically the same as a non-distributed `actor` at runtime.
 They have the `transport` property and are `Codable` as their actor address (discussed below), however all isolation and execution semantics are exactly the same as plain-old local-only actor references.
 - **remote** `distributed actor` references: on which invocations of `distributed func` are actually implemented as message sends over the stored `transport`.
 It is up to the transport and frameworks using this infrastructure to define what serialization and networking (or IPC) mechanism is used for the messaging.
 Semantically, it is indistinguishable from "just an actor," since in the actor model, all communication between actors occurs via asynchronous messaging.